When WebSphere Application Server attempts to recover Oracle database transactions, the following exception is issued:

 grant execute on dbms_xa to <user>; (If using Oracle 10.2.0.4 or higher JDBC driver)

 Where <user> is the username configured in the Oracle datasource's authentication alias.

 This problem is mentioned under Oracle bug: 3979190.
 Running the preceding commands solve the problem.

 Update: Since the SYS.DBMS_SYSTEM package contains many procedures, granting execute privileges to that package gives access to all of them.
 In Oracle patch 5892995 (JDBC driver) and 5945463 (server), Oracle has moved the DIST_TXN_SYNC procedure to a new package called DBMS_XA.
 These patches are available in 10.2.0.4 and higher.
 By using the new DBMS_XA package, it will reduce the security risk which DBMS_SYSTEM might cause.

 If the recovery of the inflight transactions is not important, then one possible workaround to this problem is to remove the transaction logs.
-(Does NOT apply to WebSphere Process Server, please see note below for details)
+(Does NOT apply to WebSphere Process Server and IBM Business Process Manager, please see note below for details)

 The transaction logs are stored in the following folder: